noplacenoaddress/RNMnetwork/Chapter one - the synthetic telepathy network.md

 - The hacker scene.
 - A game where i was supposed to find my ex girlfriend in Barcelona, Catalunya.
 What i've called mindgame.
 Where I was threatened to be part of the "Illuminati" as a low class drug seller or i will die.

+Next there are some commercial products or some university study, is what the big public can see about, the face to the public:

+- Neuralink, commercial.
+- BRAINnet, opensource.
+- etcetera etcetera.

 ![Frenchelon](EMERAUDE_-_Domme.jpg)

 # External Links